 We believe the local church is a place to be strengthened spiritually, and to be taught the principles of God’s Word in order to be equipped to spread the Gospel to others.
 (Ephesians 4:11-12).
-The teaching of Asbury Community Chapel is based on the following:
+The teaching of Anchor Community Church is based on the following:

 - The Bible is inspired of God, inerrant in the original documents, and of final authority in all matters of faith and practice.

 - There is one God, eternally existent in three persons: Father, Son, and Holy Spirit.